 • Competition Websites and SMS lines to collect entry data

-• Database Management (data is assigned to client at conclusion of the promotion)
+• Database Management (data is assigned to the client at the conclusion of the promotion)

 • Prize Draws & Draw Scrutineering